JamieBort/Portfolio-Website/Revamp2023.md

   - When the above is complete, write CSS for tablet breakpoint.

     - Create an `tablet_breakpoint` branch inside of a new `breakpoint` branch.

-  - When the above is complete, write CSS for desktop breakpoint.

-    - Create an `desktop_breakpoint` branch inside the new `breakpoint` branch.

   - Do not delete the `Revamp2020` branch until I delete the `Revamp2023` branch